Mostafa-N-E/Projects-Showcase/README.md

 Here I will post photos and videos of the projects I did, I hope you like them

-##### Recently, I have designed and implemented two projects in both parts one and two
+##### Recently, I have designed and implemented two projects in both parts BackEnd and FrontEnd
 #### 1. Malakut
 #### 2. Student welfare management system